Apple Cider Recipe

-As our Thanksgiving dinner guests arrive, we head out to the backyard for pre-dinner snacks and numbingly spiced hot apple cider.
-The cider recipe stays warm in a crock-pot set on low, thus freeing up the stove.
-Place a ladle on a plate next to the pot and lay mugs out around it.
-Guests can serve themselves, giving you time to chat and do any last minute cooking.
-(If your crock- pot is already in use keeping a side dish warm, pour the cider into an insulated carafe like you would use for coffee).
+As our Thanksgiving dinner guests arrive, we head out to the backyard for pre-dinner snacks and hot apple cider.
+Keep the cider warn in a slow cooker set on low.
+Place a ladle on a plate next to the slow cooker and put your mugs nearby.
+Guests serve themselves giving you time to chat or do any last minute cooking.
+(If your slow cooker is already in use, pour the cider into an insulated carafe like you would use for coffee).

-There is no alcohol in this apple cider recipe so it can be served to everyone.
+There’s no alcohol in this apple cider recipe so it can be served to everyone.
 Kids like it, especially if you add the extra brown sugar at the end of the recipe.
-Last year, a little eight-year-old M exclaimed, “This is just like apple juice but warm and…ummm…better!”
+Last year, a little eight-year-old boy told me, “This is just like apple juice but warm and…ummm…better!”

-For those guests who like a drink that makes them feel a tad friendlier, we place a bottle of spiced rum, a bottle of brandy and a bottle of whiskey behind the crock pot and let people know that they can pour a splash of something-something into their mug before ladling in the apple cider.
+For those guests who want a buzz to their drink, place a bottle of spiced rum, a bottle of brandy and a bottle of whiskey behind the slow cooker and let people know that they can pour a splash into their mug before ladling in the apple cider.

 - 4 cinnamon sticks